 - 1. Contracting States shall be encouraged and assisted in the maintenance of high standards of training of aviation personnel and particularly those employed in the provision and operation of services and facilities for international air navigation.
-To this end, as a part of its regular work programme, the Organization shall carry out a continuing training programme which is referred to as the ICAO aviation training programme1; and - 2. the ICAO aviation training programme shall be governed by the following principles: - a) aviation training is the responsibility of Contracting States; - b) mutual assistance among Contracting States in the training of aviation personnel should be encouraged and facilitated, particularly in those matters where the lack of adequate training may adversely affect the safety or regularity of international air navigation; and - c) the Organization should not participate in the operation of training facilities but should encourage and advise the Contracting States operating such facilities.
+To this end, as a part of its regular work programme, the Organization shall carry out a continuing training programme which is referred to as the ICAO aviation training programme; and - 2. the ICAO aviation training programme shall be governed by the following principles: - a) aviation training is the responsibility of Contracting States; - b) the Organization should place the highest priority on the establishment of safety-and security-related programmes; - c) mutual assistance among Contracting States in the training of aviation personnel should be encouraged and facilitated, particularly in those matters where the lack of adequate training may adversely affect the safety, security or regularity of international air navigation; - d) the Organization should advise Contracting States on the operational oversight of training facilities; and - e) the Organization should not participate in the operation of training facilities but should encourage and advise operators of such facilities.

 - 1. Through the development of specifications and guidance material, the conduct of training seminars, and by direct advice and consultation, the Council should assist Contracting States to: - a) standardize, as far as practicable, the curricula, methods and content of training courses and establish adequate examination and licensing provisions; - b) bring levels of accomplishment into line with international Standards; and - c) employ the criteria referred to in a) and b) above so as to bring about greater uniformity in operating practices and procedures. - 2.
-Continuing attention should be given to the establishment by the Contracting States of specialized and advanced training courses when needed to provide the skills required to install, operate and maintain facilities and services. - 3.
-The Council should encourage the Contracting States to: - a) establish programmes for on-the-job training, including familiarization with relevant operating conditions, for personnel who, after completion of their basic training, require practical experience under actual operating conditions before being assigned to positions of responsibility in operational posts; in this regard States' attention should be invited to the possibility of drawing fully upon the resources of the various technical assistance and aid programmes; and
+Continuing attention should be given to the establishment of specialized and advanced training courses when needed to provide the skills required to install, operate and maintain facilities and services. - 3.
+The Council should encourage the Contracting States to establish requirements for:

-1 Assistance provided by ICAO under the United Nations Development Programme and other programmes is governed by Resolutions A16-7 and A26-16.
+Assistance provided by ICAO under the United Nations Development Programme and other programmes is governed by Resolutions A16-7 and A26-16.

-- b) arrange for periodic refresher training particularly when new equipment, procedures or techniques are introduced. - 4.
-The Council should request the Contracting States to provide, for dissemination to other States, information on the types of aeronautical courses they sponsor or can arrange in which students are accepted from other States, including the address to which enquiries may be sent for additional details.
+- a) on-the-job training, including familiarization with relevant operating conditions, for personnel who, after completion of their basic training, require practical experience under actual operating conditions before being assigned to positions of responsibility in operational posts; in this regard States' attention should be invited to the possibility of drawing fully upon the resources of the various technical cooperation and assistance programmes; and - b) periodic refresher training particularly when new equipment, procedures or techniques are introduced. - 4.
+The Council should request the Contracting States to provide, for dissemination to other States, information on the types of aeronautical courses they sponsor or are otherwise available in their States to which students are accepted from other States, including the address to which enquiries may be sent for additional details.
 Similarly, the Council should make available to Contracting States all pertinent information concerning training establishments assisted through ICAO that admit students from other countries. - 5.
 The Council should urge Contracting States to make the maximum practicable use of training centres in their area for training their aviation personnel in fields where there are no corresponding national schools.
-To this end, the Council should encourage States operating training centres to establish favourable conditions for attendance by nationals of other States in the area.
+To this end, the Council should encourage States to establish favourable conditions for attendance by nationals of other States in the area.